 All right, fellow diaper changers, this article is for you: the brave, the unstoppable, the fearless, and the strong-stomached.
 I chose this oh-so-important topic to discuss today because even I, supermom of two toddler boys who are self-proclaimed professional poopers, have spent well over a week trying to get rid of a bad diaper rash.
-However, I believe I have come close to the art of eliminating diaper rash.
+However, I believe I have come close to the art of eliminating this enemy.
 Not only that, but through my experiments, I have also narrowed down the remedies to a few simple treatments that seem to work the best.

-Step 1: Avoid Using Baby Wipes on a Diaper Rash
+Step 1: Avoid Using Wipes

-And by 'avoid', I mean don't do it.
+And by 'avoid,' I mean don't do it.

 So my tried-and-true recommendation is to man up, get some warm water running in your laundry room sink, and hold the baby's bottom underneath the faucet, letting the water wash away the poo with little to no irritation!

 Step 2: Give Baby a Bath